IanFinlayson/exploring-cs/chapter11.md

 can also be used for other graphical programs such as simulations, or just having more colorful output.

-To install it with Thonny, choose \"Tools -\> Manage Packages\" from the main menu.
-Then search for \"pygame\" in the window that comes up:
+To install it with Thonny, choose "Tools -\> Manage Packages" from the main menu.
+Then search for "pygame" in the window that comes up:

 ![Searching for PyGame](images/pygame1.png)

-The one we want is just called \"PyGame\", so click on that.
+The one we want is just called "PyGame", so click on that.
 Next click the Install button:

 ![The PyGame Package Page](images/pygame2.png)